eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 | Password | password | Password of a registered user to authenticate to the digitalSTROM-Server. | user name and password or Application-Token | false |
 | Application-Token | applicationToken | The Application-Token to authenticate to the digitalSTROM-Server. | user name and password or Application-Token| false |

-#### Server information:
+#### Server information

 The group parameters *Server information* only includes informative parameters, which have no special functionality.

 | Parameter Label | Parameter ID| Description  | Required | Advanced